 The gap isn't always about missing features.
 It's about whether the features that exist were designed with a Medicare appointment in mind — where multiple products are written in one sitting, each with its own carrier, application, and renewal timeline.

 If you've experienced this, you're not alone — and more importantly, it's not something you should have to work around.
-This is why many Medicare agents start looking for alternatives to AgencyBloc that were built around the specific rhythm of how Medicare business is actually written and managed.
+This is why many Medicare agents eventually start looking for an alternative to AgencyBloc — not because it doesn't work, but because it doesn't fully match how they actually operate day to day.
+A system built specifically for Medicare workflows changes that equation entirely.

 What Medicare agents actually need — and why most tools miss it